sfioritto/planningforaliens-old/_posts/2014-01-06-sketching-with-css.md

 The rest of my story and how I grew my email list to over 3,000 people and made over $15,000 is really just me executing what I learned in 30X500 to the best of my ability.

-What customers do you want?
+Lesson #1: Choose your customers carefully
 ------------------------------

 If you start with customers, the first step is to pick the customers that you want.